 Position on full economic costs in UK universities

-The Wellcome Trust funds research in UK universities in partnership with Government.
+The Wellcome Trust funds research in UK universities in partnership with the government.
 We fund the full directly incurred costs of research on all awards.
-However, as a charity, we expect the general running costs (e.g. indirect costs, estate costs, support services) to be provided by Government, through funding to universities.
-We will therefore not fund on a proportion of full economic costs (fEC) basis.
-We fund many other costs, including infrastructure, buildings and equipment, in a manner that best furthers the Trust's charitable mission.
+As a charity, we expect the general running costs (eg indirect costs, estate costs, support services) to be provided by the government, through funding to universities.

 Full economic costs

 UK universities need to have an understanding of the full economic costs (fEC) of their research activity, and to be transparent in the way that they account for these costs, in order to ensure the sustainability of the sector.
 Since September 2005, UK universities have been calculating the fEC of individual research projects.

 Under the fEC model, traditional definitions of direct and indirect costs no longer apply.Instead, costs are to be classified as:

 - Directly Incurred Costs – actual costs that are explicitly identifiable as arising from the conduct of a project (e.g. staff salaries, equipment, materials, travel).

 - Directly Allocated Costs – costs of resources used by a project that are shared by other activities and based on estimates (e.g. principal and co-investigator costs, estates costs).

 - Indirect Costs – non-specific costs charged across all projects that are based on estimates (e.g. HR and finance services, library costs).